Home » Avoiding Bike Fit Related Injuries

 Total Shoulder Replacement: Traditional or Reverse?

-Shoulder joint degeneration and moderate to severe osteoarthritis can progress over time leading to pain, limited range of motion and the inability to use your shoulder to perform daily and work tasks and recreational activities.
-This condition as well as complex...
+WHEN IS A SHOULDER REPLACEMENT NEEDED?
+Shoulder joint degeneration with moderate to severe osteoarthritis can progress over time leading to pain and limited range of motion.
+These factors reduce the inability to use your shoulder to perform daily and work tasks. ...